 To prevent this possibility, Chua said federal policymakers could require insurers to waive costs of COVID-19 hospitalization-related care throughout the pandemic – just as they already do for COVID-19 testing and vaccination.
 However, he added that policymakers are unlikely to do this given widespread anger against the unvaccinated.

 Hospitals that received special pandemic funding are already barred from billing patients directly for costs beyond what their insurance covers.
 Hospitals also get reimbursed by the federal government when they care for uninsured COVID-19 patients.

 Chua and colleagues also recently published a paper looking at out-of-pocket costs for people over 65 in Medicare Advantage plans who were hospitalized for influenza, as a way to estimate potential out-of-pocket spending for COVID-19 hospitalizations.
 That paper found the average bill for influenza hospitalization was around $1,000.

-In addition to Chua, the authors of the preprint are Nora Becker, M.D., Ph.D., a primary care physician and health economist from Michigan Medicine, and Rena Conti, Ph.D., an associate professor and health economist from Questrom Boston University School of Business.
+In addition to Chua, the authors of the new study are Nora Becker, M.D., Ph.D., a primary care physician and health economist from Michigan Medicine, and Rena Conti, Ph.D., an associate professor and health economist from Questrom Boston University School of Business.

 Chua and Becker are members of the U-M Institute for Healthcare Policy and Innovation.